dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 buckets (In Bucket and Archive Bucket) are located, e.g. "us-east-1" or "eu-west-1".

+Please note that currently Redshift can only load from buckets in the US region, so you will need to put your buckets in "us-east-1" if you are using Redshift.

 Within the `s3` section, the `buckets` variables are as follows:

 * `in` is where you specify your In Bucket